Our Board consists of strong individuals in the K-12, University of Alaska, private industry, military, and international education arenas.

 Bill has served on the E4L board for several years.

 Jose Sanchez, is a lifelong resident of San Marcos, TX and a graduate of Texas State University.
 He also a US Army Veteran that has honorably served in Iraq and Afghanistan in support of Operation Iraqi Freedom (04-05) and Operation Enduring Freedom (08-09) where he was awarded the Army’s Combat Action Badge.
 Jose has held many leadership positions throughout his career and has extensive experience in operations and logistics management.
 Currently, Jose is the General Manager for Student Transportation Specialist and manages all the pupil transportation for Lockhart ISD in Lockhart, TX.
 Jose hopes to use his life’s experience as an immigrant and a first-generation college graduate to help other disadvantage student gain a higher education.

 Silas is currently, an Implementation Success Manager at Apex Learning, an online digital curriculum provider based in Seattle, WA.
 He resides in NJ, USA.
 Silas holds a Masters of Science in Education and BSc in Computer Science from City University of New York (CUNY).
-He is also in his final year doctoral studies at Wilmington University in Delaware.
+He received his doctorate degree Wilmington University in Delaware in 2018.
 Silas has managed and implemented digital online programs for over 200 learning institutions, delivered over 500 professional development sessions and professional developed over 3000 teachers.
 He has had experience in teaching mathematics, computer technology and mentoring students.
 Silas was born in Nairobi, Kenya.
 Silas enjoys traveling, sports, reading and research work.
 He recently conducted research with his cohort members on the Influence of Social Media on Collaborative Learning in a Cohort Environment which can be viewed at: http://www.informingscience.org/Publications/3452